 Call centers are possibly the world’s toughest work environment, and there might be a few agents and managers that might term it as a living hell.
 Having to deal with frustrated callers, strict work schedules, penny-pinching management and super-high expectation don’t make it easier for them.
 To work in a call center as a manager can be very stressful, to say the least.
-This is not a job for the weak at heart, as any managers can attest to.
+As any manager will tell you - call center management is not for the weak hearted!

 Undoubtedly, life as a call center manager is not easy.
 There are a number of issues that plague managers challenging them to perform better.
 Check out the Top 5 and probably the most common challenges call center managers face today.